i-abdullahirshad/gamepadscheck/src/content/articles/controller-drift-fix.md

 The centring mechanism pulls the stick back to neutral.
 After enough use the spring weakens and stops returning the stick to exactly the same spot.

-You can spot this easily.
+You can spot this easily by performing a quick [controller snapback test](/controller-snapback-test/).
 Push the stick fully in one direction, release, and see where it lands.
 Repeat five times.
 If it settles somewhere different each time, the spring is tired.

 #### **Wrong calibration**